-In 2021, the CiTL prepared a 21st Century Classroom at the LRC Building (Room 23-104) with facilities and equipment that will help form creative and critical thinking students with good communication skills and who can collaborate with others.
-Later that year, the classroom was turned over to the College of Infomation Technology and Computing (CITC) under the deanship of Dr. Jocelyn B. Barbosa, since the CITC has a program recognized by the Commission on Higher Education (CHED) as a Center for Excellence (COE).
+In 2021, the CiTL prepared a 21st Century Classroom at the LRC Building (Room 23-104) with facilities and equipment that will help form creative and critical thinking students with effective communication skills and who can collaborate with others.
+Later that year, the classroom was turned over to the College of Information Technology and Computing (CITC) under the deanship of Dr. Jocelyn B. Barbosa, since the CITC has a program recognized by the Commission on Higher Education (CHED) as a Center for Excellence (COE).

 With the 21st Century Classroom, the faculty can enjoy designing their learning environment, class activities, and instructional resources with the following: